ElektraInitiative/libelektra/doc/decisions/1_in_discussion/copy_on_write.md

 This is already implemented for the MMAP cache, so the implementation should be straightforward:
 Do the same COW duplications as done for MMAP but with a different flag.

-@kodebach wrote:

-> What I wanted to say is that mmap already does COW, so we can reuse the code and probably the flag.
-> If there is some code that is only needed for mmap and not COW, we could make mmap set two flags one for mmap and one for the general COW code.

 For the metadata, however, also COW KeySets might be needed (at least with the current API).
 Example: